Azure/azure-sdk-for-c/README.md

 Azure SDK for C provides a [CMake module](https://github.com/Azure/azure-sdk-for-c/blob/master/cmake-modules/AddAzureSDKforC.cmake) that can be copied and used for this purpose.

-### VSCode
+### Visual Studio Code

-For convenience, you can quickly get started using [VSCode](https://code.visualstudio.com/) and the [CMake Extension by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools&ssr=false#overview).
+For convenience, you can quickly get started using [Visual Studio Code](https://code.visualstudio.com/) and the [CMake Extension by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools&ssr=false#overview).
 Included in the repo is a `settings.json` file [here](https://github.com/Azure/azure-sdk-for-c/blob/master/.vscode-config/settings.json) which the extension will use to configure a CMake project.
 To use it, copy the `settings.json` file from `.vscode-config` to your own `.vscode` directory.
 With this, you can run and debug samples and tests.
 Modify the variables in the file to your liking or as instructed by sample documentation and then select the following button in the extension:

 ![VSCode CMake Config](./sdk/docs/resources/vscode_cmake_config.png)